Johnny Galecki Admits He’s Hoping For A Baby Girl With Pregnant Girlfriend Alaina Meyer

 Johnny Galecki is hoping his baby will be a daddy’s girl.
 The 43-year-old Big Bang Theory star, who recently announced that his 21-year-old girlfriend Alaina Meyer is expecting their first child, revealed that he is secretly hoping for a baby girl instead of a boy.

 During a guest appearance on The Talk, Galecki explained why his fingernails were painted pink.
-The actor admitted his pink manicure was a way to sway some “girl” energy his way after his long-running CBS sitcom wrapped.
+The actor admitted his pink manicure was a way to sway some girl energy his way after his long-running CBS sitcom wrapped.

 “I get a little bored looking exactly the same way for 9-and-a-half months every year playing Leonard (on The Big Bang Theory).
 So, we wrapped, and I threw some blue in my hair.
 Then, I got superstitious that I was, like, manifesting a boy, when I kind of prefer a girl – don’t play this tape for my child years from now.
 So, I painted my nails pink to try to even out the energy there.”